Teerth Gopicon plans to raise up to Rs. 44.40 crore from public issue; IPO opens April 8 - www.lokmattimes.com

 Teerth Gopicon plans to raise up to Rs.
 44.40 crore from public issue; IPO opens April 8

-PNN Ahmedabad (Gujarat) [India], April 8: Ahmedabad-based Teerth Gopicon Ltd, a company specializes in engineering construction and development mainly ...
+Ahmedabad (Gujarat) [India], April 8: Ahmedabad based Teerth Gopicon Ltd, company specializes in engineering construction and development mainly focusing ...

-Ahmedabad (Gujarat) [India], April 8: Ahmedabad-based Teerth Gopicon Ltd, a company specializes in engineering construction and development mainly focusing on roads, sewerage and water distribution projects is planning to raise up to Rs.
+Ahmedabad (Gujarat) [India], April 8: Ahmedabad based Teerth Gopicon Ltd, company specializes in engineering construction and development mainly focusing on roads, sewerage and water distribution projects is planning to raise up to Rs.
 44.40 crore from its SME public issue.
-The company has received approval to launch its public issue on the NSE Emerge Platform of the National Stock Exchange.
-The public issue is open for subscription on April 8 and closes on April 10.
-The Proceeds of the public issue will be utilised to fund the company's expansion plans including meeting working capital requirements and general corporate purposes.
+The company has received approval to launch its public issue on NSE Emerge Platform of National Stock Exchange.
+The public issue open for subscription on April 8 and closes on April 10.
+The Proceeds of the public issue will be utilised to fund company’s expansion plans including meeting working capital requirements and general corporate purposes.
 Interactive Financial Services Ltd is the lead manager of the issue.

 The initial public offering comprises of a fresh issue of 39.99 lakh equity shares of face value Rs.
 10 each.
-The company has fixed price of Rs.
+Company has fixed price of Rs.
 111 per equity share for the public issue (including a premium of Rs.
 101 per equity share).
 Out of the issue proceeds of Rs.
 44.40 crore, company plans to utilize Rs.
 33.40 crore towards working capital requirements and Rs.
 10.24 crore towards general corporate purpose.
-The minimum lot size for the application is 1200 shares which translates into investment of Rs.
+Minimum lot size for the application is 1200 shares which translates in to investment of Rs.
 1.33 lakh per application.
 Retail investor quota for the IPO is kept at 50% of the net offer.

 Highlights:-